All the weekend road closures on the A12, M25 and Dartford Crossing in Essex

 M25

-On the M25 clockwise way, there will be a carriageway closure between Junction 29 and 30 for resurfacing works from 11pm to 5.30am.
+On the M25 clockwise way, there will be a carriageway closure between Junction 25 and Junction 26 for joint replacement works from 11pm to 6am.

-Alongside that, the entry slip road on Junction 29 will be closed over the same time period.

-What are the M25 and A12 closures for Saturday, January 13 in Essex?
+M25, Dartford Crossing and A12 closures for Saturday, January 20 in Essex

 A12

-On the A12 Southbound way, there will be a carriageway closure between Junction 16 and 12 for reconstruction/renewal works from 8pm until 5am.
+On the A12 Southbound way, there will be a carriageway closure between Junction 16 and Junction 12 for reconstruction/renewal works from 8pm to 5am.

 Meanwhile, on the Northbound way, there will be a 24-hour entry slip road closure at Junction 19 for New Beaulieu Station construction.

-Alongside that, there will be entry slip road closures at Junction 14 and 15 on the Southbound way between 5am and 8pm.
+Elsewhere, there will be entry slip road closures at Junctions 14 and 15 on the Southbound way from 5am to 8pm during the day.

 Dartford Crossing

-The East tunnel on the Northbound way will be closed for maintenance works from 9.30pm until 5am.
+The West tunnel on the Northbound way of the Dartford Crossing will be closed for maintenance works from 10pm until 5am.

 M25

-On the M25 clockwise way from Junction 31 to the A282 Southbound Junction 1a there will be a carriageway closure for maintenance works from 10pm to 5pm.
+On the M25 clockwise way, there will be a carriageway closure between Junction 27 and Junction 28 for technology scheme works from 10pm to 5am.

-As part of this, the entry slip road at Junction 31 will also be closed over the same time period.

-What are the M25 and A12 closures for Sunday, January 14 in Essex?
+M25, Dartford Crossing and A12 closures for Sunday, January 21 in Essex

 A12